Adityaakr/FC-Protocol/PROJECT_OVERVIEW.md

   4. No unified view of cash, credit, and strategy risk
   5. Need for AI that earns delta-neutral DeFi yield
 - "The missing layer" card explaining the gap in the market
-- Explains FlexCredit's solution approach
+- Explains Monaris's solution approach

 ### 3. **ProductSection** (`/src/components/sections/ProductSection.tsx`)
 - Light blue gradient background with waveform patterns